precisely/rapids/doc/architecture.md

 23. Partitioning loops.

     It is possible to implement efficient long term looping semantics by checking whether a loop body includes a suspending operation or not.
 If it does not, the loop may be compiled normally using looping constructs of the underlying language.
-If it does, then the compiler introduces a new continuation at the start of the loop expression, and arranges for a stack-push at the end of points where the loop must recur, where the stack points to the address of the continuation containing the start of the loop expression.
+If it does, then the compiler introduces a new continuation at the start of the loop expression (the "loop continuation"), and replaces the recur expressions with a stack-pus, where the stack frame points to the address of the continuation containing the start of the loop expression.
+Alternatively, one could simply replace the `recur` expression with a call to the loop continuation.

+The former mechanism generates a temporary Stack Frame which is immediately processed by the runtime loop.
+The latter avoids this so is marginally more performant, however, it consumes system stack which is not released until the loop is complete.
+In some situations, this could lead to stack overflows if, for example, a loop contains a suspending expression in side a conditional branch which is never encountered.
+If such a loop continues for a long time, each `recur` will consume more system stack in the latter method.

 24. Partitioning branching logic.